In an enterprise bean with container-managed transaction demarcation,

 If the client is running within a transaction and invokes the enterprise

-bean’s method, the container throws a RemoteException
+bean’s method, the container throws a RemoteException.
+If the client

 is not associated with a transaction, the container does not start a new